OpenMDAO/Aviary/aviary/docs/user_guide/outputs_and_how_to_read_them.md

 The Problem recorder file is required for the Aircraft 3d model tab to be displayed in the dashboard.
 ```

+The `problem_recorder` and `driver_recorder` options to the dashboard command are used to indicate the file names for those recorder files, if they are not the standard values of `problem_history.db` and `driver_history.db`, respectively.
+If `driver_recorder` is set to the string `"None"`, then the driver case recorder file is ignored.
+This is useful if the user is not interested in seeing dashboard tabs related to driver history.
+If that file is large, it could unnecessarily be read and slow down the generation of the dashboard significantly.

 ## Accessing Variables

 How to get print/access any variable as an output.